BRAC addresses devastation from Cyclone Amphan amid COVID-19 in Bangladesh

 About BRAC USA

 Based in New York, BRAC USA is the North American affiliate of BRAC.
-BRAC USA provides comprehensive support to BRAC around the world by raising awareness about its work to empower the poor in 11 countries and mobilizing resources to support programs.
-BRAC USA works closely with its international counterparts to design and implement cost-effective and evidence-based poverty innovations worldwide.
+BRAC USA provides comprehensive support to BRAC around the world by raising awareness about its work to empower people living in poverty and mobilizing resources to support its programs.
+BRAC USA also works closely with its international counterparts to design and implement cost-effective and evidence-based poverty innovations worldwide.
 BRAC USA is an independent 501(c)(3) organization.
-Learn more at bracusa.org.